Knobs State Forest: Recreation

 Knobs State forest is open to the public for day use.
-Common activites are hiking, hunting, and wildlife viewing.
-The forest contains 5.8 miles across three maintained hiking trails.
-All of which are old logging roads.
-In addition there is also one 1.2 mile trail that has been abandoned.
-Common Game species are deer, turkey, and squirrel.
+Common activities are hiking, hunting, and wildlife viewing.
+The forest contains 5.8 miles across three maintained hiking trails, all of which are old logging roads.
+In addition, there is also one 1.2 mile trail that has been abandoned.
+Common game species are deer, turkey, and squirrel.

-While fishing is allowed in the forest all water sources are intermittent.
-Limiting fishing opportunities.
+While fishing is allowed in the forest, all water sources are intermittent, limiting fishing opportunities.